sebastienwood/sebastienwood.github.io/_posts/2019-4-13-AdvancedTricks.md

 ## Separable Convolutions
 (ops, efficiency)

-Simple and wide spread idea of using two 1d filters to represent one 2d filter.
-Eg. for a 3x3 filter, you could use a 3x1 filter followed by a 1x3 filter to have the same result.
+Simple and wide spread idea of using two 1d filters to represent one 2D filter.
+Eg. for a $3x3$ filter, you could use a $3x1$ filter followed by a $1x3$ filter to have the same result.
 Computerphile made a great video about this : https://www.youtube.com/watch?v=SiJpkucGa1o.

 In the usual $3x3$ filter example, this leads to 6 multiplications per convolution op instead of 9.
 As the filter grows in size, it gets really interesting in terms of computational savings.
 If you're interested in reducing the nb of parameters, it also means you only have to store 6 weights instead of 9.

 Unfortunately, not all filters can be *separated*.
 The famous Sobel filter for edge detection is an example of a separable filter.

-### Depthwise Separable Convolutions to the rescue
+### Depthwise Separable Convolutions

 We can however make use of another "separable" convolution.

+## Residual Connexion
+Introduced by ResNet, a residual connexion is a sum from a layer $l$ at layer $l+i$.
+The goal is to ensure that blocks of the network are not trying to keep track of the identity matrix of the input.
+It helps lessen gradient vanishing for very deep networks.

 # A wrap up